mac-comp127-s24-alhashim/project-tom_vin_project/README.md

 ### Requirements:
-- Java Version 17 or higher, edu.macalester.graphics library, VS code.
+- Java Version 17 or higher.
+- edu.macalester.graphics library.
+- VS code.

 ### How to Run:
 - Clone repository and copy into VS code.